-Fingal County Council has prepared the Draft Fingal Development Plan 2023-2029 and has integrated recommendations arising from the SEA, AA and SFRA processes into the Draft Plan.
-Section 8.2 (refer to Appendix Table A8.1) provides a detailed overall evaluation of the environmental effects arising from the Draft Plan.
-The effects take account of potential incombination / cumulative effects arising from implementation of the Draft Plan.
-Potentially significant adverse environmental effects (if unmitigated) arising from implementation of the Draft Plan are detailed, as are appropriate and detailed mitigation measures (refer to Chapter 9).
+Fingal County Council has prepared the Fingal Development Plan 2023-2029 and has integrated recommendations arising from the SEA, AA and SFRA processes into the Plan.
+Section 8.2 (and Appendix Table A1) provides a detailed evaluation of the environmental effects arising from the Plan.

+The effects take account of potential in-combination / cumulative effects arising from implementation of the Plan.
+Potentially significant adverse environmental effects (if unmitigated) arising from implementation of the Plan are detailed, as are appropriate and detailed mitigation measures (refer to Chapter 9).
 Taking into account, inter alia, the detailed mitigation which has been integrated into the Plan (including that which is identified at Chapter 9), it has been determined that significant residual adverse environmental effects will not occur.
 Requirements for monitoring of potential environmental impacts during the implementation of the Plan are set out in Chapter 10.